aaslun/Sightings/readme.txt

 * Initial release.
 Basic functionality.

 == Upgrade Notice ==

+= 1.2.1 =
+Important bug-fixes for contributor categories, and much more.
+See plugin readme.txt file for full changelog.

 = 1.2 =
 New crowd sourcing features, bug fixes and better form validation.